JohanJacobs/Head_First_Design_Patterns/README.md

 -  **Principle of Least Knowledge: Talk only to your immediate freinds**

 -  **Don't call us we'll call you: Super class call subclasses, subclasses don't call super class methods**

+-  **A class should have only one reason to change**

 ## OO Basics